View GO2 for Lung Cancer staff members by department.

 Co-Founders

-Prior to GO2, Laurie served as president & CEO of the Lung Cancer Alliance.
-Her work in nonprofit was preceded by nearly two in decades in public policy having served as Chief of Staff to United States Department of Commerce Secretary Don Evans and Senator Jon Kyl (R-AZ).
-She also served 11 years in the House of Representatives, six years as Chief of Staff to Congressman Jim Kolbe (R-AZ), and 5 years as Legislative Assistant to Congressmen Amo Houghton (R-NY) and Edward Madigan (R-IL).
+Before entering the nonprofit sector, Laurie built an extensive career in public policy spanning nearly two decades.
+She served as Chief of Staff to U.S. Department of Commerce Secretary Don Evans and to Senator Jon Kyl (R-AZ).
+Earlier in her career, she worked for 11 years in the U.S. House of Representatives, including six years as Chief of Staff to Congressman Jim Kolbe (R-AZ) and five years as Legislative Assistant to Congressmen Amo Houghton (R-NY) and Edward Madigan (R-IL).

 Recognizing the critical need for education, empowerment, advocacy and research to help patients and families, Bonnie and her family founded the Bonnie J. Addario Lung Cancer Foundation (ALCF) in 2006, and then went on to found the Addario Lung Cancer Medical Institute (ALCMI) with her husband, Tony Addario, in 2008.

-She is an active presenter at numerous national/international conferences, serves on diverse panels and boards and often acts as an adviser to industry leaders, clinicians and policy makers.
-Bonnie has received numerous awards/honors for her work, including WebMD Health Hero Award and League of Women Voters Honoree, “Women Who Could Be President.”
+She was an active presenter at numerous national/international conferences, served on diverse panels and boards and often acted as an adviser to industry leaders, clinicians and policy makers.
+Bonnie received innumerable awards and honors for her work, including the WebMD Health Hero Award and League of Women Voters Honoree, “Women Who Could Be President.”

 Chief Officers